 Although many individuals may not be aware, Arizona nursing home abuse occurs at an alarming rate in the United States as compared to other states.
 It is estimated that 1 in every 10 elderly adult suffers some form of abuse, with 40 percent of nursing home residents saying that they have been abused within the past year.
 The issue of nursing home abuse is all the more concerning as the elderly population in the United States and Arizona is growing and more individuals are having to resort to residing in nursing homes or having to make arrangements for loved ones to live in a nursing home.

 If you are a nursing home resident or have a loved one who is a nursing home residents it is important to know that nursing home abuse is not only wrong, it is against the law.
 As a victim of abuse, or a family member of a victim, you may have legal recourse against abusers and those who caused you harm.
-Having an experienced attorney who aggressively fights for victims’ rights can help to ensure that the abuse stops, the perpetrator is punished, and the victim receives justice and compensation.
-If you or a loved one has been the victim of nursing home abuse, contact the Arizona nursing home abuse attorneys at the Thompson Law Firm today for help by calling (480)-281-0534.
+Having an experienced Arizona nursing home abuse attorney who aggressively fights for victims’ rights can help to ensure that the abuse stops, the perpetrator is punished, and the victim receives justice and compensation.

 What Is Nursing Home Abuse